 Valid research starts by finding the right people to participate.
 We call this screening.
 Screening allows you to require participants to answer one or more questions that you specify to any level of granularity you like.

-Our panel is big, consisting of more than 500k people in the US and Canada with Europe and parts of Asia on the way.
+Our panel is big, consisting of millions of people in over 150 countries.
 It's so big and comprehensive, we have no problem letting you require up to 10 screening questions that participants must answer correctly to participate in your study.

 Writing a good screening question consists of a question and a list of answer choices.
 The question can either be a single or multi-select (multiple choice) style.
 And like all of our survey-style questions, you can choose from a list of pre-made questions or create your question from scratch.

 Screening questions are created when you create your study.
 A screening question differs from a regular study question in one important respect.
 Each screening question item has a Screen-Out checkbox.
-Select this box if you want to screen people out who select this item.
+Select this box if you want to screen out (not include) who selects this item.

 Writing a good screening question

-A good screening usually consists of a list of choices which don't reveal the intent of the question.
-So, for example, consider the difference between a yes/no question like "Do you have a credit card?" and a question that asks "Please tell us what financial products you currently have" which lists five to seven options, one of which is a credit card.
+A good screening question usually consists of a list of choices which don't reveal the intent of the question.
+So, for example, consider the difference between a yes/no question like "Do you have a credit card?" and a question that asks "What financial products you currently have" which lists five to seven options, one of which is a credit card.

 Structuring your questions this way can also help when presenting your results, because you've just minimized a natural reservation people will have.